 Data transfers can be encrypted to ensure their integrity and confidentiality.
 This hardens the protocol against man-in-the-middle attack vectors, namely hashrate hijacking in which an attacker intercepts a miner’s shares and submits them as their own in order to steal the payouts.

-Featuring a fully binary format and different data distribution patterns.
-This saves “a bit” of network bandwidth (meaning up to 2-3x times in comparison with Stratum V1) and decreases latencies.
+V2 has a fully binary format and eliminates unnecessary data transfers.
+This saves “a bit” of network bandwidth (about 2-3x times in comparison with Stratum V1) and decreases latencies.

-Improved efficiency reduces hash rate variance by allowing higher submission rates and reducing the stale share submission rate.
+Besides lowering infrastructure costs, Improved efficiency reduces hashrate variance by allowing higher submission rates, resulting in fewer stale share submissions.

 We were inspired by the BetterHash proposal to give users the option of freely selecting their own transaction set.
 By providing a custom job selection mechanism, we’ve integrated the idea into Stratum V2.

 At the same time, the protocol gives mining pools the ability to reject externally negotiated mining jobs that are invalid, all while ensuring that mining rewards will be fair and that security is not sacrificed.